strangelove-ventures/lens/README.md

 **Lens provides a cmd line tool to  interact with any cosmos chain supporting the core [Cosmos-SDK modules](https://github.com/cosmos/cosmos-sdk/tree/master/x).**

+**Lens is meant to be imported and used in other repos and projects to eaily navigate and interact with the Cosmos Hub.**

 ---

 `lens` is your lens to view the Cosmos :atom:. `lens` packs all the best practices in golang cosmos client development into one place and provides a simple and easy to use APIs provided by standard Cosmos chains.
 The `cmd` package implements the `lens` command line tool while the `client` package contains all the building blocks to build your own, complex, feature rich, Cosmos client in go.